Castellano46/Castellano46/README.md

 ### 👨‍💻 About Me: Some information about me:

-- 🔭 I am currently working on training on mobile app development
+- 🔭 I am currently working on training on mobile app development.
-- 🌱 I am currently learning swift and kotlin language
+- 🌱 I am currently learning swift and kotlin language.
 - 📫 How to contact me:
      **Phone; +34 671 728 043** ->
      **Email; pedroliebana35@gmail.com**